George Gurdjieff: Prieuré at Avon

 In August 1921 and 1922, Gurdjieff travelled around western Europe, lecturing and giving demonstrations of his work in various cities, such as Berlin and London.
 He attracted the allegiance of Ouspensky's many prominent pupils (notably the editor A. R. Orage).
 After an unsuccessful attempt to gain British citizenship, Gurdjieff established the Institute for the Harmonious Development of Man south of Paris at the Prieuré des Basses Loges in Avon near the famous Château de Fontainebleau.
 The once-impressive but somewhat crumbling mansion set in extensive grounds housed an entourage of several dozen, including some of Gurdjieff's remaining relatives and some White Russian refugees.
+Gurdjieff is quoted by his students in Views from the Real World as saying: "The Institute can help one to be able to be a Christian."
+An aphorism was displayed which stated: "Here there are neither Russians nor English, Jews nor Christians, but only those who pursue one aim – to be able to be."